-[Section IX.]
-Be it enacted by the authority aforesaid, That a committee of the assembly of this province shall, once every year, or oftener, as the assembly shall think fit, be appointed to audit the accounts of all the moneys so as aforesaid to be received by the provincial treasurer, county treasurers and mayor of Philadelphia, together with the sums of money in bills of credit, let out upon loan to the inhabitants of this province, according to the direction of this act, and also the sums of money and bills of credit received by the said trustees from the respective mortgagors, their heirs, executors and administrators; and shall, within one week next after the [said] accounts are audited, affix advertisements in the most public places of the city of Philadelphia, setting forth what quantity of money has been received and is in the hands of the trustees aforesaid, over and above what will pay the interest due to the public for the loan of the said bills of credit let out upon mortgage by virtue of this act; which money shall by the said trustees be given in exchange for bills of credit, made current by this act to any person or persons bringing in the same.
-And the said bills of credit, received as part of the principal sum lent out of the said office in manner aforesaid, and remaining in the hands of the trustees, shall, within ten days after such audit, be sunk and destroyed in the presence of the committee, who shall be appointed auditors, they having first compared the said bills of credit with their counterparts, and entered into a book to be kept for that purpose the number and value of each bill of credit so sunk and destroyed.
+[Section VII.]
+Be it enacted by the authority aforesaid,

+That a committee of the assembly of this province shall once every year or oftener, as the assembly shall think fit, be appointed to audit the accounts of all the moneys in bills of credit so as aforesaid let out upon loan to the inhabitants of this province according to the direction of this act, and also the sums of money and bills of credit received by the said trustees from the respective mortgagors, their heirs, executors and administrators, and shall within one week next after the said accounts are so audited affix advertisements on the most public places of the city of Philadelphia setting forth what quantity of money has been received and is in the hands of the trustees aforesaid over and above what will pay the interest due to the public for the loan of the said bills of credit let out upon mortgage by virtue of this act, which money shall by the said trustees be given in exchange for bills of credit made current by this act to any person or persons bringing in the same, and the said bills of credit received as part of the principal sum lent out of the said office in manner aforesaid and remaining in the hands of the trustees shall within ten days after such audit be sunk and destroyed in the presence of the committee who shall be appointed auditors, they having first compared the said bills of credit with their counterparts, and entered into a book to be kept for that purpose the number and value of each bill of credit so sunk and destroyed.

-And that after the aforesaid sum of twenty-six thousand five hundred pounds, in the said bills of credit, ordered to be let out upon loan by this act, shall be accounted for by the said trustees, and sunk according to the direction of this act, the aforesaid trustees, their heirs, executors and administrators, and every of them, shall, from thenceforward, stand and forever be clearly discharged and acquitted of and from all and all manner of security, and other or further demands to be had or made for anything by them done in discharge and execution of the trust reposed in them by this act.
+And that after the aforesaid sum of thirty thousand pounds in the said bills of credit ordered to be let out upon loan by this act shall be accounted for by the said trustees and sunk according to the directions of this act, the aforesaid trustees, their heirs, executors and administrators and every of them, shall from thenceforward stand and [forever] be clearly discharged and acquitted of and from all and all manner of security and other or farther demands to be had or made for anything by them done in discharge and execution of the trust reposed in them by this act.

-Provided always, That if any person or persons who shall take upon loan any of the said bills of credit, shall see cause at any time after the making the said mortgage, and before the forfeiture and sale thereof, to pay down the whole principal and interest then due, in like public bills of credit or current money of America; upon his or her so doing, such mortgage or security shall be released and delivered in the manner before directed, and the lands, ground-rents and houses in the said mortgage deed contained and mortgaged shall be forever discharged therefrom.
+Provided always, That if any person or persons who shall take upon loan any of the said bills of credit shall see cause at any time after the making the said mortgage and before the forfeiture and sale thereof to pay down the whole principal and interest then due in the like public bills of credit or current money of America, upon his or her so doing such mortgage or security shall be released and delivered in the manner before directed, and the lands, ground-rents and houses in the said mortgage-deed contained and mortgaged shall be forever discharged therefrom.